youzan/zent/packages/zent/src/sku/README_en-US.md

 ## SKU selector

-it is a widget for sku select
+It is a widget for sku select

 ### Guides

-you can create a editable page with a variety of goods and services
+You can create a editable page with a variety of goods and services

 ### API